-30+ Best Things To Do In London This Weekend
+Going Out: Your Guide To What’s On In London This Weekend

 By Olivia Emily

 It’s finally the weekend.
 How will you be spending it?
-Whether you’re in the mood for secret bars or exclusive pizzas, immersive exhibitions or pop-up experiences, there’s plenty going on in London to accommodate your desires.
-From new exhibitions to new activities (pasta making anyone?), here’s what to do in London this weekend.
+Whether you’re in the mood for secret bars, exclusive pizzas or new exhibitions, there is always plenty going on in London to accommodate your desires.
+That’s why we’re here to cut through the noise and share the very best things do in London this weekend.
+Here’s our pick for Saturday 14 and Sunday 15 March 2026.

 This page is refreshed every week with the coolest new pop-ups, deals, events and more to enjoy on the forthcoming weekend.
 Most of the entries in this list have been tried and tested by the C&TH team, but it is not always possible to visit limited-time entries.
 In those cases, we include highly rated events, pop-ups and special menus from C&TH-approved brands and businesses.